-This light and fluffy whipped honey is the perfect spread for toast, waffles, or pancakes, and is delicious mixed through yoghurt too.
+This light and fluffy Whipped Honey is the perfect spread for toast, waffles, or pancakes, and is delicious mixed through yoghurt too.
 Get creative with optional flavorings like vanilla, cinnamon, or edible lavender.

 Tip the crystallized honey into a stand mixer with a whisk attachment.